-Typically, parties to a lease agree to a term of five years, with the possibility to extend the lease for one or several similar terms.
+Typically, the parties agree a term of five years, with the possibility to extend the lease for one or several similar terms.
 Various types of such extension options may be agreed by the parties.
-Under so-called real options the conditions of a lease are maintained, whereas under so-called unreal options parties are not bound by the previous conditions.
+Under so-called real options the conditions of the lease are maintained, whereas under so-called unreal options the parties are not bound by the previous conditions.
+If the lease term is at least five years, the rent can be partially or fully adjusted in accordance with the Swiss Consumer Price Index (so-called "indexed rents").